hannahreilly/Project1/files/readme.md

 ![wireframe] (https://www.docdroid.net/xRnzWzT/wireframe-pdf.pdf)

 ##Description:
 Restaurant finder website will be used to search for restaurants in a specific city.
-The user will enter the website and type in the zip code of the area they want to search for.
+The user will enter the website and type in the name of the city they want to search for.
 This search result will populate a list of restaurants based on that zip code.
 The list will allow the user to see the title, address and a photo of the restaurant.

 ## Functions:
-User must be able to utilize the search box to retrieve information based on zip code or city name
+User must be able to utilize the search box to retrieve information based on city name

-The search box must populate a list of restaurants based on the zip code
+The search box must populate a list of restaurants based on the city

 The restaurants must also show additional information ie. address, image, directions, etc.